vasole/pymca/doc/source/tutorials.rst

 ---------

 :doc:`./training/tertiary/index`.
 Press-button exercise to show how to deal with secondary and higher order excitations in X-ray fluorescence quantification problems.

+:doc:`./training/matrix/index`.
+This exercise shows the user one way to tell the program how to automatically update the sample composition.